Concept Artist

 What it's like

-Concept artists visualise early ideas for films, videogames, animation, and advertising.
-Your work will be crucial in achieving consistency in the early stages of a creative project.
-And it will guide the outputs of other creatives – from 3D modelers and VFX teams to animators and set designers.
+As a concept artist, you'll visualise early ideas for films, video games, animations and adverts.
+This work will be crucial in achieving consistency across the early stages of a creative project.
+Your concepts will guide the outputs of other creatives – from 3D modellers and VFX teams to animators and set designers.

-Your concept art needs to capture the atmosphere, mood and fine detail that will be vital when the project moves into production.
-This means you need to be a great artist first and foremost, able to take other people’s ideas and visualise them quickly and accurately.
-You could be asked to draw characters, props, vehicles, buildings or creatures.
-Sometimes all five, and more.
+Your concept art needs to capture the atmosphere, mood and fine detail that'll be vital when the project moves into production.
+This means that, first and foremost, you should be a great artist who's able to take other people's ideas and visualise them quickly.
+Concept artists could be asked to draw characters, props, vehicles, buildings or creatures – sometimes all five!

-Artists now often mix digital and traditional approaches, so a knowledge of digital painting software like Photoshop, Corel Painter, and Maya is a must.
-You’ll need to be able to listen well, interpret complex briefs, and take feedback on your work.
+Concept artists often combine digital and traditional approaches.
+So, a knowledge of digital painting software like Photoshop, Corel Painter and Maya is important.
+You'll also need to be able to listen well, understand complex briefs and take feedback on your work.

-Create and present sketches of your initial ideas – on paper or in digital drawing software like Corel Painter
+creating and presenting sketches of your initial ideas – on paper or in digital drawing software

 Explore more information about this job